-The Abbot/Abbess and community reply:
+The Abbot/Abbess and community reply: Thanks be to God.

 Or they express their approval in some other way.

 9. After the reading of a passage from the Holy Rule and an exhortation, the Abbot/Abbess examines the resolve of the one to be professed.
 To this end he/she can examine him/her in more detail, in these or similar words: